 Close In Escrow

 Closing in escrow is a common occurrence in real estate transactions.
-The buyer and seller complete all legal responsibilities before the third-party (lender) releases the funds.
+The buyer and seller complete all legal responsibilities before the third party (lender) releases the funds.
 As a wholesaler, you can use this option and earn more money if you double close the day funds are released.

 You can close in escrow with the original seller in the morning and then close with the end buyer in escrow later in the day.
 When the funds are finally released from the end buyer, you can use them to pay the original seller.
 However, this is a risky transaction, and you’ll need to maintain relationships with both the original seller and the end buyer.
-Moreover, you’ll need to find a title company that is friendlier to wholesalers.
+Moreover, you’ll need to find a title company friendlier to wholesalers.

 Find The Best Transaction Funding Company